Belcarra: History

-Belcarra was a traditional camping area for the Tsleil-Waututh, the First Nations people whose territory it is in.
-Its beach and exposed westerly view give it a fine outlook and afternoon sun.
-The site was abandoned sometime between 1858 and 1864 when smallpox ravaged the Indigenous population.
-The remaining people moved their main permanent village across the inlet.
+Belcarra was the site of the main village of the Tsleil-Waututh, the First Nations people whose territory it is in.
+Its name (anglicized) was Tumtemaytum and its beach and exposed westerly view give it a fine outlook and afternoon sun.
+Around 1840 the village was virtually destroyed in a particularly murderous raid by Namgis warriors from Alert Bay and subsequently abandoned in favour of the current reserve site further west near Dollarton.
 The site at Belcarra was pre-empted early by European settlers, who were involved in a murder in 1882.
 In turn, the land was deeded to the defending solicitor, William Norman Bole, who named the place Belcarra.
 A summer cabin was subsequently built.
 In time, more cabins were built, and the local ferry company built a pier, park, and campsite, for vacationers.
 Admiralty Point was a government naval reserve, and was thus saved from development.
 The area is now a regional park.

 Belcarra's adjacency to several islands makes it a desired spot for boaters.
 Bedwell Bay and Sasamat Lake also are nearby, increasing the appeal.